 Product managers define the why, when, and what of the specific product that the business is going to build throughout the product development process.
 They work with the project manager along with other team members every stakeholder to get to a successful product launch.

 Product managers perform market research.
 They analyze what customers need and want and use prioritization techniques to determine which features or products would meet those demands.
 They get a team in place and create a roadmap that eventually leads to a successful product launch.

 These are the following steps a product manager will be needed for:

-Conducting research on how users utilize and enjoy a product.
-Insight into what works and what does not.
-What is needed and what is not.
+- Conducting research on how users utilize and enjoy a product.
+Insight into customer feedback what works and what does not.
+What product feature is needed and what is not.

 The product manager supervises the whole product lifecycle.
 This involves being in the early steps and ideas that come from customer research to the actual product launch and delivery.
 They drive the product strategy that is drawn from customer needs and the market.
 They speak for the end-user and strategically how to get a product from a high-level idea to a concrete product for use.

 The term product owner can be somewhat misleading.
 It is not someone that owns the finished product or is the owner of a company that produces a product.
 It is a term that has come from Scrum, which is a scaled agile framework that builds and supports complex products.